BrowserWorks/Waterfox-Android/docs/substituting-local-ac-and-gv.md

 And execute `./mach build | grep version` to find a version number like `98.0.20211208151112-SNAPSHOT`.

 ### 3. Modify ac to consume local GV
-Update the build.gradle and Gecko.kt file in Fenix (see the diff below).
+Update the build.gradle and Gecko.kt file in Waterfox (see the diff below).
 Remember to update the GV version with the version you found in step 2!
 ```diff
 diff --git a/build.gradle b/build.gradle
 index fa8149781f..863df65a57 100644